modelop/hadrian/aurelius/cran-comments.md

 From win-builder:

+> * checking package dependencies ...
+ERROR
-> Package suggested but not available for checking: 'rPython'
+> Package required but not available: 'rPython'

 ### Notes